-Warning: Starting with release 4.1 of VxVM, I/O policies are recorded in the file /etc/vx/dmppolicy.info, and are persistent across reboots of the system.
+Warning: I/O policies are recorded in the file /etc/vx/dmppolicy.info, and are persistent across reboots of the system.

 Do not edit this file yourself.

 The following policies may be set:

 adaptive

 This policy attempts to maximize overall I/O throughput from/to the disks by dynamically scheduling I/O on the paths.
 It is suggested for use where I/O loads can vary over time.
 For example, I/O from/to a database may exhibit both long transfers (table scans) and short transfers (random look ups).
 The policy is also useful for a SAN environment where different paths may have different number of hops.
 No further configuration is possible as this policy is automatically managed by DMP.